-- Admin's credentials - specify the UPN of the Target server Administrator and its password.
+- Admin's credentials - specify the UPN and password of the target server administrator.
 If you opted to configure a trust relationship between forests (see I Pre-migration activities, Step 2) you can click the Browse button to user AD user picker.
-Next, enter the Admin's credentials and move on to Configuration.
+Next, enter the admin's credentials and move on to Configuration.

 UPN (User Principal Name) is an Internal account name of a user in an e-mail address format.